 Nutrition Facts Label

 Food manufacturers are required to provide information on certain nutrients under the “Nutrition Facts” panel on labels.
 In 1994 this panel was modified to focus on the nutrients of greatest public health concern.
 Furthermore, in 2016, the label was modified to put an emphasis on serving sizes, calorie content, and added sugars of foods.
+This new label has appeared on some packages, but it is not required until January 1, 2020 for manufacturers with $10 million or more in annual sales and January 1, 2021 for manufacturers with $10 million or less in annual sales.

 The Nutrition Facts panel, or label, can serve as a guide to making healthy food choices and meeting your nutritional goals.
 It can help you to: